Program Projects and Research

 River Lagoon in 2005 pointed researchers to the source of

-Learn about the parasites commonly found in the muscle of fish.
+Learn about the parasites commonly found in fish.

 A project to study blue crab health in Tampa Bay from August 2006 through August 2007.